 - Ground Black Pepper

-Here are a few ways you can vary or make substitutions to your Philly Cheesesteak Casserole:
+Here are a few ways you can customize your Philly Cheesesteak Casserole:

-- To replace some of the dairy (sour cream and cream cheese), make a cauliflower puree instead: boil a head of cauliflower in water until soft and then strain and save the liquid.
-Puree the cauliflower in a food processor while adding the boiling liquid back little by little, processing until you have reached the desired consistency.
+- To replace some of the dairy (sour cream and cream cheese), make a cauliflower puree instead: boil a head of cauliflower in water until soft, then strain and save the liquid.
+Puree the cauliflower in a food processor while gradually adding the boiling liquid until you have reached the desired consistency.
 Add the puree to the sauteed vegetables and meat, then add all other remaining ingredients (omit the sour cream and cream cheese).
 You may need to adjust some of the seasonings after adding.

 - Take a wild trip and turn this recipe into an Indian-style dish.
 Replace half the sour cream with the canned coconut milk!
 Also, remove the worchestershire and soy, but add both garam masala and curry powder.
-Start with 1 tablespoons of curry and 1 garam masala.
-If you are unsure, start with a litte and more, doing a taste check.
+Start with 1 tablespoon of curry and 1 garam masala.
+If you are unsure, start with a little more, doing a taste check.
 Serve over cauliflower rice.

 Stirring frequently, cook the steak for 3 minutes, or until it is no longer pink on the outside.
 (Note: the beef will continue cooking in the oven.)

 Remove the steak and any juices from the skillet and set aside.
 Cover to keep warm.